yyf17/SAAVN/README.md

 ---------------------------------------------------------------------------------------------------

-## These code is under cleaning!
+## These code are under cleaning!
 Some of bugs maybe happen, please tell me if you have any trouble.

 ## Thanks